freebasic/fbfrog/readme.txt

 - Macro expansion should preserve token locations, perhaps even a stack of locations in case of nested macros.
-It'd be nice if the tkOops() functions could show the context of a token that caused an error as it appears in the tk buffer, and then where the token came from...
+It'd be nice if the tkOops() functions could show the context of a token that caused an error as it appears in the tk buffer, and then where the token came from... an even better, show the line of code in each state from current (as seen by the parser) to original.
+- when seeing #error, report "found an #error" instead of the #error's message, otherwise it looks like that message is coming from fbfrog
 - Comments given to a TK_ID that is a macro call and will be expanded should be given to first non-whitespace token from the expansion, for example:
         // foo